-Thank you for being a Blue Shield of California Promise Health Plan ("Blue Shield Promise" or "Blue Shield Promise Health Plan") provider.
+Thank you for being a Blue Shield of California Promise Health Plan (Blue Shield Promise) provider.
 As a provider you play a very important role in the delivery of health care services to our members.

-The Blue Shield Promise Health Plan Cal MediConnect Provider Manual is intended to be used as a guideline for the provision of covered services to Blue Shield Promise Health Plan Cal MediConnect beneficiaries.
+The Blue Shield Promise Health Plan Cal MediConnect Provider Manual is intended to be used as a guideline for the provision of covered services to Blue Shield Promise Cal MediConnect beneficiaries.

-This manual contains policies, procedures, and general reference information, including minimum standards of care that are required of Blue Shield Promise Health Plan providers.
+This manual contains policies, procedures, and general reference information, including minimum standards of care that are required of Blue Shield Promise providers.
 This manual also contains a brief history of the company as well as an overview of the Cal MediConnect Program, which is one of our products.

 We hope this information will help you better understand our operations.
-This manual is applicable to the Blue Shield Promise Health Plan Cal MediConnect line of business only.
-Should you or your staff have any questions about the information contained in this manual or anything else pertaining to Blue Shield Promise Health Plan, please contact our Provider Customer Service Department at (800) 468-9935.
+This manual is applicable to the Blue Shield Promise Cal MediConnect line of business only.
+Should you or your staff have any questions about the information contained in this manual or anything else pertaining to Blue Shield Promise, please contact our Provider Customer Service Department at (800) 468-9935.